jhipster/generator-jhipster/rfcs/4-jhipster-rfc-entity-i18n-as-core.md

 ## Implementation

 New priorities will be implemented at v7 as a incremental feature.
-Entity/i18n breaking change implementation will only be migrated to the new priorities at v8 pre-release cycle.
+Entity breaking change implementation will only be migrated to the new priorities at v8 pre-release cycle.